 By transferring the property to your spouse or civil partner, there is a tax saving of £5,000.
+Such a transfer can usually be done relatively simply and in many cases for no stamp duty land tax cost.

-You have a flat in London which is standing at a £250,000 gain; it is used by you and your partner when staying in London.
+Example: You have a flat in London which is standing at a £250,000 gain; it is used by you and your partner when staying in London.
 You have a separate main residence which was purchased last year.
-Tax on the gain at 28% after the annual exemption is £66,920.
-If you transfer the flat to your partner who jointly with you makes a principal private residence election (and you continue to make some use of the flat as a residence), then, when sold the entire gain could be covered by the principal private residence relief, saving tax of £66,920.
+Tax on the gain at 28% after the annual exemption is £66,892.
+If you transfer the flat to your partner who jointly with you makes a principal private residence election (and you continue to make some use of the flat as a residence), then, when sold the entire gain could be covered by the principal private residence relief, saving tax of £66,892.